Abadrausar/Rubble-/other/Rubble Readme.txt

 	There are no known (non-vanilla) bugs.

 When making an error report please post the FULL log file!
 Posting just a few lines tells me almost nothing about the problem, after all I made Rubble write all that stuff for a reason :)
+I cannot stress this enough!
+With Rubble the actual error message is only a small part of the information I need for tracking an error down!
+In particular the list of active addons is VERY important (and it tends to get cut from most reports because it is near the start of the log).

 If any of the documentation is not 100% clear just ask.
 I know everything there is to know about how Rubble works and so I tend to forget to put